-The Group is committed to embedding sustainability consideration into our business and was led to reassessing its current operations and reviewing its performance in another perspective.
-As the Group commits to be a responsible employer and corporate citizen, we will ensure that sustainability be embedded within our organisation as an important corporate culture and seek further to enhance opportunities and mitigate foreseeable risks in delivering sustainable value to our stakeholders.
+The Group is committed to embedding sound sustainability practices in our business and continues to assess the operation and review the business in another perspective.
+As the Group commits to be a responsible employer and corporate citizen, we will ensure that sustainability is embedded within our organisation as an important corporate culture and seek further to enhance opportunities and mitigate foreseeable risks in delivering sustainable value to our stakeholders.